gxjxylhh/myvoice/README.md

 3.Cross fingers and hope it works.

-#Workload:
+# Workload:

 1.Implemented initial chatting UI according to gifted-chat

 2.integrate with playing sound/music locally as a feature

+3.Implemented simple chatting bot, now bot can respond with default simple words

-#To Do:
+# To Do:

-1.Implement chatting backend maybe?(unless the structure is meant to be a single player mode :D)
+1.Set multiple if statements for replying.

+2.add voices for replying

-2.Recording audios :P yes for sure!
+3.Recording audios :P yes for sure!

-3.Think of new features
+4.Think of new features